xing-lab-pitt/livecellx/docs/source/index.rst

 livecell - Live Cell Tracker in Python
 ======================================

-**livecell_tracker** is a Python package for extracting (segmenting and tracking) single-cell trajectories from long live-cell imaging data and computing as well as analyzing single-cell features in latent space.
+**livecellx** is a Python package for extracting (segmenting and tracking) single-cell trajectories from long live-cell imaging data and computing as well as analyzing single-cell features in latent space.

 .. image:: https://images.app.goo.gl/zM4hSi3cTZ3xh7MP8
     :alt: livecell title figure